218 West 57th Street: Thor and GGP ownership

 Thor and GGP finalized the building's purchase, along with 126000 ft2 of air rights around and above the property, in June 2016.
 Thor and GGP planned to renovate the interior into luxury retail space for $20 million.
 To maximize retail income at 218 West 57th Street, the new owners opted to wait until after 2019, when the Nordstrom store in the neighboring Central Park Tower was set to open.
 During late 2017 and early 2018, the vacant building was used for an interactive exhibit themed to the TV series Downton Abbey.
 The next year, 218 West 57th Street was rethemed to the film Trolls and the accompanying web television series Trolls: The Beat Goes On!, for one year.

 In April 2025, it was announced that an immersive show named Masquerade, based on the Broadway musical The Phantom of the Opera, would open in the Lee's Art Shop space.
-Masquerade was originally supposed to open at 218 West 57th Street on July 31 and run for six weeks, but its run was later extended to February 2026.
+Masquerade was originally supposed to open at 218 West 57th Street on July 31 and run for six weeks, but its run was later extended several times to March 2026.